-High blood pressure (or hypertension) is a blood pressure reading of at least 140/90 mmHg.
-Numbers like this can put you at risk for a number of serious health conditions, including stroke and heart disease.
+High blood pressure (or hypertension) is a blood pressure reading above 140/90 mmHg.
+A high reading puts you at risk for a number of serious health conditions, including stroke and heart disease.

-Fortunately, there’s more than medication that can help lower your blood pressure.
-Making the right lifestyle choices can help control blood pressure as well.
+Fortunately, more than medication can help lower your blood pressure.
+Making the right lifestyle choices also helps control blood pressure.

-The Mayo Clinic reports that dropping any extra weight can help keep your blood pressure in check.
-Start with just 10 pounds; as a general rule, the more you lose, the lower your blood pressure.
+According to the Mayo Clinic, dropping any extra weight helps keep your blood pressure in check.
+You can start with just 10 pounds.
+The more you lose, the lower your blood pressure.

 Weight loss can also make your blood pressure medication more effective.
-Losing weight can be particularly effective if your weight is outside of the range that’s considered healthy, according to the National Institutes of Health (NIH).
+Losing weight can be particularly effective if your weight is outside of a healthy range, according to the National Institutes of Health (NIH).

-Talk to your doctor about an optimal target weight, and a safe weight-loss plan for you.
+Talk to your doctor about a target weight and a safe weight-loss plan.

-If you’re uncertain as to whether you need to lose weight, ask your doctor to measure your body mass index (BMI) and your waistline.
-These two readings can help determine whether you’re at increased risk for high blood pressure.
+If you’re not sure if you need to lose weight, ask your doctor to measure your body mass index (BMI) and your waistline.
+These two readings help determine if you’re at risk for high blood pressure.

 Your BMI is a measurement of your body’s height to your weight.
-While knowing your BMI can often help to predict your level of body fat, it may not be enough.
+While knowing your BMI can help predict your level of body fat, it may not be enough.
 Waist measurement can indicate risk for developing high blood pressure.
-A healthy waist measurement for men is under 40 inches, and women under 35 inches.
+A healthy waist measurement is under 40 inches for men, and under 35 inches for women.

 A great way to improve your BMI, reduce the fat around your middle, and decrease your blood pressure is to reduce your calories and get regular exercise.

 DASH may sound fancy, but it isn’t complicated.
-It simply means eating foods that are low in cholesterol and saturated fat, and focusing on balanced nutrition.
-Think the usual suspects: fruits and veggies, whole grains, and low- or no-fat dairy products.
+It simply means focusing on balanced nutrition and eating foods that are low in cholesterol and saturated fat.
+These include fruits and veggies, whole grains, and low- or no-fat dairy products.
 Another important factor in a successful diet is to reduce the size of your portions.